2 Days Wine Focused Year-round

 Lunch & Return

-After lunch, you have options depending on departure timing:
+After lunch, your options depend on departure timing:

-• If departing afternoon: Drive back to Tours (50 minutes) for onward travel
+• Afternoon departure: Drive back to Tours (around 50 minutes) for onward travel.

-• If staying another night: Visit Château d'Azay-le-Rideau (30 minutes from Chinon), a stunning Renaissance château on the Indre River — a perfect palate cleanser after wine immersion
+• Another night in the area: Visit Château d'Azay-le-Rideau (about 30 minutes from Chinon), a Renaissance château on the Indre — a perfect palate cleanser after wine immersion.

 Wine Touring Strategy